At St George’s School, we consider sport and physical education to be integral for each child’s health and wellbeing.

 Please read below to find out more about the events and competitions that the children have been involved with.

-A hugely successful term at St George’s for sport so far and a fantastic start to 2020.
+A hugely successful year St George’s for sport

 Firstly, the Basketball team took part in the area final and achieved a fantastic third place.
 Superb playing and fantastic team spirit was demonstrated by the team.